-Following on from your visit to SEA LIFE, it's time to investigate your school's litter to see how effectively it is helping the world's oceans.
+Following on from your visit to SEA LIFE, it's time to investigate your home's trash bin to see how effectively it is helping the world's oceans.

-Predict what materials you might find if you were to empty the bin in the classroom or playground right now; try not to simply say 'wrappers' or 'bottles' - describe the materials the wrappers or bottles are made from.
+Predict what materials you might find if you were to empty the bin in your home right now; try not to simply say 'wrappers' or 'bottles' - describe the materials the wrappers or bottles are made from.